OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Cloud Usage Models
 ================================================================================

-OpenNebula has three pre-defined user roles to implement two typical enterprise cloud scenarios: infrastructure management and infrastructure provisioning.
+OpenNebula has three pre-defined user roles to implement three typical enterprise cloud scenarios:
+* Data center infrastructure management
+* Simple cloud provisioning model
+* Advanced cloud provisioning model

-In both scenarios, the Cloud Administrator manages the physical infrastructure, creates users and vDC, and prepares base templates and images for other users.
+In the three scenarios, the Cloud Administrators manage the physical infrastructure, creates users and VDCs, prepares base templates and images for users, etc

+These Cloud Administrators  typically access to the cloud by using the CLI or the Admin View of Sunstone.

 +------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------+
 |       Role       |                                                                       Capabilities                                                                      |